Red Wing, Minnesota

-Red Wing is a city in Goodhue County, Minnesota, United States, along the upper Mississippi River.
+Red Wing is a city in and the county seat of Goodhue County, Minnesota, United States, along the upper Mississippi River.
 The population was 16,547 at the 2020 census.
-It is the county seat of Goodhue County.
+It is part of the Minneapolis–Saint Paul metropolitan area.

-This city is named for early 19th-century Dakota Sioux chief Red Wing.
-The federal government established a Mdewakanton Sioux Indian reservation—now Prairie Island Indian Community—in 1889 along the Mississippi River to free up land for new settlers.
+The federal government established a Mdewakanton Sioux Indian reservation—now Prairie Island Indian Community—in 1936 along the Mississippi River.
 The city of Red Wing developed around it.

-The National Trust for Historic Preservation placed Red Wing on its 2008 distinctive destinations list because of its "impressive architecture and enviable natural environment."
+The National Trust for Historic Preservation placed Red Wing on its 2008 distinctive destinations list because of its "impressive architecture and enviable natural environment".

 History

 In the early 1850s, settlers from Mississippi River steamboats came to Red Wing to farm in Goodhue County.
 They encroached on traditional territory of the Mdewakanton Sioux.

 The settlers cleared the land for wheat, the annual crop of which could pay the cost of the land.
 Before railroads were constructed across the territory of Goodhue County, it produced more wheat than any other county in the country.
 In 1873, Red Wing led the country in wheat sold by farmers.
 The warehouses in the port of Red Wing could store and export more than a million bushels.

 Once the railroads connected southern Minnesota with Minneapolis and Saint Anthony, where the largest flour mills were built, the port at Red Wing lost prominence.

 The Aurora Ski Club in Red Wing, founded on February 8, 1887, was one of the first ski clubs in North America, reflecting the skills of Scandinavian immigrants in the area.
 In the 1880s, Aurora club members introduced what became known as "Red Wing Style" ski techniques, patterned after the Telemark skiing form.
 The term "Red Wing style" remained in use in the U.S. well into the 20th century.
 In 1887, Norwegian immigrant Mikkjel Hemmestveit set the first North American ski jumping record, 37 feet, at the Aurora Ski Club's McSorley Hill.

 In 1889, the federal government established a Mdewakanton Sioux Indian reservation along the Mississippi River to free up land for settlers.
 It is now within the city of Red Wing, and is known as the Prairie Island Indian Community.